 |Page tools: Print Page Print All|

-Trend employment has increased by 260,500 since October 2014, contributing to an increased employment to population ratio over the year from 60.6 per cent to 61.1 per cent.
+Since October 2014, trend employment has increased by 260,500 persons, while the civilian population aged 15 years and over grew by 288,200 persons over the same period.
+This is reflected in an increase in the trend employment to population ratio over the year from 60.6 per cent to 61.1 per cent.
 The trend unemployment rate has remained relatively stable over the year, decreasing from 6.2 per cent to 6.1 per cent.

-The ABS seasonally adjusted monthly hours worked in all jobs series increased in October 2015, up 19.1 million hours (1.2 per cent) to 1,660.4 million hours.
+Seasonally adjusted monthly hours worked in all jobs increased 19.1 million hours in October 2015 to 1,660.4 million hours.